 It is up to the individual programs to determine how they will incorporate the CASPer score into their application decisions, meaning every school may use the scores differently.
 That means that the same CASPer score may be competitive for one program but less competitive for another.
 The influence of the score also depends on the competitiveness of the applicant pool for each individual program.

 Your CASPer test is evaluated by a group of individuals called “CASPer raters”.
 Each section of the test is scored by a unique rater, making the CASPer score a robust measure made up of 12 independent impressions of you.
 To learn more about how the CASPer test is evaluated, click here.

-If you have any questions, don’t hesitate to reach out to the CASPer Applicant Support Team via the orange chat bubble in the bottom right-hand corner of your CASPer account or via email at firstname.lastname@example.org.
+If you have any questions or need help adding identification requirements to your CASPer account, please contact CASPer support using the orange chat bubble located in the bottom right-hand corner of your screen in your CASPer account or on takecasper.com.